fvjr/Good-Treble/README.md

-# Good Treble
+# Looking for Treble

 If there's one thing the past few years have taught us, it's that friendships and live shows matter to us.
-Good Treble aims to connect local fans through their shared music passions.
-By just signing up and addding their Spotify account, this modern application lets users start their own Good Treble.
+Looking for Treble aims to connect local fans through their shared music passions.
+By just signing up and adding their Spotify account, this modern application lets users find their own Good Treble.

 ## Table of contents
 * [Technologies](#technologies)